 In earlier SE models, we found the cheap-looking plastic remote a noteworthy negative, so we’re rather pleased that the new one is more in-keeping with rival players’ handsets, boasting a plush and organised set of backlit buttons.

-The company says that the CDi shares similar features to its latest CD transport, the CD Xt Signature.
+The company says that the CDi shares similar features to its CD Xt Signature CD transport.

 This means having a slot disc loader, a more stable clock and the latest version of its customary Servo Evolution disc-reading engine, which relies more on reading the data correctly the first time than on error correction to colour in the blanks.

-The company claims the new transport now has as much as 20% fewer CD reading errors than any other off-the-shelf alternatives it found – and the amount of detail it grabs from the music goes a long way to prove it.
+The company claims the new transport now has as much as 20 per cent fewer CD reading errors than any other off-the-shelf alternatives it found – and the amount of detail it grabs from the music goes a long way to prove it.

 The new transport is, however, a little noisy when loading a disc, though as silent as you’d hope it would be during playback.